InstallTheGroove/InstallTheGroove/README.md

 cd ..
 sudo mkisofs -r -T -J -V "InstallTheGroove" -b isolinux.bin -c boot.cat -no-emul-boot -boot-load-size 4 -boot-info-table -v -o linuxboot.iso .
 ```

+If you just want the end-result, you can download a pre-built iso here: `http://teknolust.org/static/InstallTheGroove.iso`

 # The install disc will automatically format your hard drive.
 This is by design.
 You have been warned.